 The STCTB has among its members some of the most reputable and responsible breeders in the country.

-Whether you are interested in a Scottish Terrier as a pet or companion, or a well-bred potential show dog, contact STCTB's breeder referral representative for assistance:
+Whether you are interested in a Scottish Terrier as a pet or companion, or a well-bred potential show dog, refer to STCTB's breeder referral listing.
+STCTB Breeder Referral Link

 National STCA Representative